crocs-muni/usable-cert-validation/_guides/openssl_crl.md

 **Summary of this guide:**

 1. Retrieve the TLS server’s certificate chain with its size
-   - after retrieving the whole TLS server's certificate chain from the SSL session instance, perform the revocation check on each certificate from the chain.
+   - After retrieving the whole TLS server's certificate chain from the SSL session instance, perform the revocation check on each certificate from the chain.
 2. Initialize the structures and variables required to download the CRL
 3. Download the CRL lists from all possible URL links found
-   - parse all crl distribution point URLs for each certificate from the certificate chain
+   - Parse all CRL distribution point URLs for each certificate from the certificate chain.
-   - download all CRL lists for each certificate from found URLs
+   - Download all CRL lists for each certificate from found URLs.
-4. Verify the signature of single downloaded CRL
+4. Verify the signature of a single downloaded CRL
-   - after each download of the CRL list, it is necessary to verify its signature
+   - After each download of the CRL list, it is necessary to verify its signature.
 5. Check the revocation status of a single certificate
-   - after successful verification of the downloaded CRL's signature, the revocation status of the provided certificate can be examined against the current CRL
+   - After successful verification of the downloaded CRL's signature, the revocation status of the provided certificate can be examined against the current CRL.
 6. Deinitialize

 The only prerequisite for this guide is that the `SSL *s_connection` variable has already been initialized.
 This variable represents the current TLS session or connection, which could have already been established or is currently in the TLS handshake phase.
 For more information, see our [guide](/guides/openssl) on how to initiate a secure TLS connection.